-A pharmacist or trained pharmacy team member will meet with the person stopping smoking or carry out consultations over the phone to discuss their quit progress for up to 12 weeks.
-They will review the nicotine replacement therapy (NRT) or medication prescribed by the hospital team and make any necessary adjustments to support the continued quit attempt and provide ongoing supplies free of charge as required.
+A pharmacist will meet with the person stopping smoking or carry out consultations over the phone to discuss their quit progress for up to 12 weeks.
+They will review the nicotine replacement therapy (NRT) prescribed by the hospital team and make any necessary adjustments to support the continued quit attempt and provide ongoing supplies free of charge as required.

-- Have started a stop smoking programme in hospital and not completed before being discharged
+- have started a stop smoking programme in hospital and not completed this before being discharged

 The service specification can be found here: Advanced service specification: NHS community pharmacy smoking cessation service

 Watch this video to find out more about the service.